 Why Do I Need a Financial Durable Power of Attorney?

 Imagine that someday, you become incapacitated.
-Maybe you were in an accident or had a stroke, or maybe it’s just many years from now and you’ve fall victim to Alzheimer’s or dementia.
-Contrary to popular belief, your spouse or child cannot not just manage your assets on your behalf.
-Instead, they would need to go down to the court house and initial an expensive and time consuming guardianship proceeding, asking the judge to appoint them as your guardian so they can manage your affairs on your behalf.
-A guardianship proceeding can be avoided by having an properly executed and thorough Durable Financial Power of Attorney in place designating who you would want to manage your affairs in the event that you could not.
+Maybe you were in an accident or had a stroke, or maybe it’s just many years from now, and you’ve fallen victim to Alzheimer’s or dementia.
+Contrary to popular belief, your spouse or child cannot just manage your assets on your behalf.
+Instead, they would need to go down to the courthouse and initiate an expensive and time-consuming guardianship proceeding, asking the judge to appoint them as your guardians so they can manage your affairs on your behalf.
+A guardianship proceeding can be avoided by having a properly executed and thorough, Durable Financial Power of Attorney in place designating who you would want to manage your affairs in the event that you could not.

 A Financial Durable Power of Attorney will allow your agent to use your assets to pay for the day-to-day expenses of you and your family, such as paying the mortgage or rent, utilities, medical bills, and so on.
-It will also allow your agent to collect, on your behalf, any income which you may be entitled to such as Social Security, disability insurance benefits, or other benefits.
-The Durable Power of Attorney will also allow your agent o file and pay your taxes, manage your stocks, bonds, retirement accounts and so on.
+It will also allow your agent to collect, on your behalf, any income that you may be entitled to, such as Social Security, disability insurance benefits, or other benefits.
+The Durable Power of Attorney will also allow your agent to file and pay your taxes, and manage your stocks, bonds, retirement accounts, and so on.

-On the flip side, an issue that commonly arises in the world of elder law and nursing home planning, is that many people have Financial Durable Power of Attorneys that are not powerful enough!
+On the flip side, an issue that commonly arises in the world of elder law and nursing home planning is that many people have the financially durable Power of Attorneys that is not powerful enough!
 Again, your agent can only do those things that you specifically authorized within the Power of Attorney document.

 To learn more about common estate planning issues, check out our free guide, Estate Planning Pitfalls: The 12 Most Common Threats to Your Estate & Your Family's Future, or to discuss your estate planning concerns, please call our office at 919-443-3035 or contact us online.